 Table of Contents

 Want to learn how to tie shoelaces?
-Whether you're after shoelace tying speed, simplicity, security or style, here's nineteen different shoelace knots to choose from, including several that I've created.
+Whether you're after shoelace tying speed, simplicity, security or style, here's twenty different shoelace knots to choose from – including several that I've created.

 With so many knots to choose from, how do you decide which to use?
 This page compares both their functional and visual considerations feature by feature to help you choose.